bavix/laravel-xhprof/README.md

 ];
 ```

+10. Register the Service provider by add this line `\Bavix\XHProf\XHProfServiceProvider::class` in your `/config/app.php`

-10. Reload page Laravel site and go to xhprof.domain.ru
+11. Reload page Laravel site and go to xhprof.domain.ru

 Enjoy!